• Skip to primary navigation

 Facebook • Instagram

 The museum works to preserve the art and culture of Tibet.
 Many artifacts are part of the museum’s collection, including a donation of Himalayan artifacts from U.S. Ambassador to Nepal 1980-81 Phillip R. Trimble.
-This collection includes two black death masks from Bhutan, a Vajra, a bell and ritual skull cup from Nepal, two Tamang masks (male and female), and Bhutanese silver bracelets.
+This collection includes two black death masks from Bhutan, a Vajra, a bell and a ritual skull cup from Nepal, two Tamang masks (male and female), and Bhutanese silver bracelets.
 Rugs from the 19th century and a saddle blanket from Tibet are also part of the collection.
-Guided meditation classes are available on Saturday mornings ($12).

 3. Museum of Maritime Navigation and Communication